 The Eaton Fund will continue supporting artists, nurses and women in financial need.
 The Trustees have seen an increase in the number of eligible applications over the past year.
 This demonstrates the need for the current grants programme.
 There are no plans to materially alter the programme, although the Trustees keep the number and type of applications under review.
-However, the Trustees are aware that their available income is being stretched by the increase in applications.
-They have therefore decided to undertake an investment review.
-They will consider if they should use their total return policy to draw down capital to supplement the grants budget.

 The Trustees have considered the possible impact of the UK's decision to leave the EU on the Eaton Fund.
 While the picture remains uncertain, the Board recognises that an adverse effect on the UK economy could lead to an increase in applications, a decrease in the value of its investments or a tightening in its income stream.
-The Board considers that it has built up sufficient cash and unapplied reserves to cope with these risks in the medium term.
+The Board considers that it can use cash and unapplied reserves to cope with these risks in the medium term, if necessary.